redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

 ## Securing OpenStack Services

 By default, communication between the services which comprise RDO is not encrypted or authenticated.
-The following steps walk through creating certificates for these services using the Red Hat IDM certificate infrastructure.
+The following steps walk through creating certificates for these services using the Red Hat IdM certificate infrastructure.
 It is assumed that each service is already configured as per the OpenStack Installation Guide:

 <http://docs.openstack.org/grizzly/openstack-compute/install/yum/content/>